 - Stick with what you know – Use websites that you know are legitimate.
 If you visit an unfamiliar one, check the avast!
 WebRep rating to make sure it’s trustworthy.
 A quick search for reviews, complaints, or scams related to the site will help you too.

-- Make sure the site is secure – Look for the closed padlock icon on your browser’s address bar or a URL address that begins with shttp or https.
+- Make sure the site is secure – Look for the closed padlock icon on your browser’s address bar or a URL address that begins with shttp or http.
 This indicates that the purchase is encrypted or secured.